LYHjen/simple-site/index.md

 # Jennifer Lai
-I am a grad student at UCSB.
+I am a graduate student at UCSB.
 I work on fruitflies.